 If my list of goals was written in permanent, think about what would happen.

-- I’d run out of room – Right now, I have a whiteboard that takes about half of one of my cube walls.
+- I’d run out of room.
+Right now, I have a whiteboard that takes about half of one of my cube walls.
 If I didn’t have the ability to ‘clean up’ but was left with the same space, I’d run out of room very quickly.
-How would I ever be able to track new tasks if I couldn’t erase the history of tasks that are no longer important?
+I’d lose focus quickly.

 The bottom line is that goals change, and whatever your goals are, they are going to change.
 If your goal today is to get out of credit card debt, hopefully that’s still not going to be your goal in five years from now.
-As such, you need to make sure that however you track your goals will accommodate the changes that are going to take place.
+You need to make sure that however you track your goals will accommodate your progress.
 Whether you complete a goal, change a goal, or add new ones, you have to be able to track it and align it with your other goals.

 I’m not saying that you have to use a whiteboard, but the concept remains the same.
 Use a tracking method that will allow you the flexibility to make changes, additions, subtractions, and move things around.

 Spreadsheets are a great tool.
-There are apps for mobile devices that allow you to consolidate your goals and add, subtract and complete goals with a swipe of a finger.
+There are apps for mobile devices that allow you to consolidate your goals.
+This allows you to add, subtract and complete goals with a swipe of a finger.
 Paper might work for some.

 Or, you can always use a whiteboard!